faudio/faudio/doc/Interfaces.md

 @anchor Interfaces
 @tableofcontents

+@note
+    This page is under construction.

-An *interface* is a collection of function types, identified by a unique value known as the *interface identifier*.
+In the context of the Audio Engine, an *interface* (not to be confuseed with and *audio interace*) is a collection of function types, identified by a unique value known as the *interface identifier*.
 They are used extensively inside the Audio Engine.